• Skip to primary navigation

 I love pictures – old and new!
 This week I did a little antiquing with a friend and it never fails, every time, every antique store I go to there is a large basket full of old family photos.
 Somebody’s photos, somebody’s family.
 Photos that no one cared enough to do anything with.
 It always makes me sad.

-I am blessed to have a mother who has a deep love and appreciation for family history and family photos.
-I have always been the keeper of the photos and memories in our family.
+My mother has a deep love and appreciation for family history and family photos and I have developed that same love and am now the keeper of the photos and memories in our family.
 I have lovingly scrapbooked 32 years of family life as well as all the old heritage photos my mother is lucky enough to have.
 No relative of mine is going to end up in a basket full of photos in some antique store.

 I believe in getting those photos out of the box and putting them somewhere that you can see them and enjoy them.
 I don’t just want to know my ancestors names and stories but I want to know their faces too.